If you’ve explored any of these topics, you’ve likely found your way to the universal answer — “it depends.”

 Another benefit of split workouts is the built-in recovery time.

-“When you focus on only certain muscles or body parts per day, there is recovery time in between workouts, so you’re not overworking the muscles,” Lopez says.
+“When you focus on only certain muscles or body parts per day, there is recovery time in between workouts, so you’re not overworking the muscles,” Herrera says.
 “You can push yourself extra hard and not have to worry about fatiguing those same muscles the next day.”

 For example, when you alternate between push, pull, and legs workouts, it’s possible to exercise six days a week and still give each muscle group at least two days to recover.